kagiko/vaultwarden-wiki/Using-the-MariaDB-(MySQL)-Backend.md

 >:warning: To execute these queries you need a user which has the privileges to create new databases and users.<br>
 >Most of the time that would be the `root` user, but it could be different for your database.

+>Using the docker-compose example above makes these steps unnecessary.
+Database, collation and charset is created automatically at startup.

 ### Create database and user

 1. Create an new (empty) database for vaultwarden (Ensure the Charset and Collate are correct!):